skltfz/HiveSln/README.md

 So the rationale is: getting that 6 angles (actually, by doing carefully there are 30504 combinations, by filter out the duplication it became 5084 combinations, and then adding the inner 7 blocks rules, eventually the program can find the answer (in premise that you need to write the condition right, the inner rules are pretty tedious I have to say, but I don't know how to simplify it, since it is really hardcore additions only lol)

 Finally, the most funniest part is there are actually 2 possible solutions (should I say only? in fact I thought there is only 1 until my program told me not...) :) Enjoy the truth to be revealed

+To run the program~

+install python, and possible impossible numpy by using pip then execute the hiveSln.py by

+py hiveSln.py or pythons hiveSln.py